yusuke0127/mr-resibo-bot/README.md

 # Mr Resibo
 Basic Line Bot that responds to specific keywords.
-Using Sinatra, Heroku and the Line Messaging API.
+Using Sinatra as the Web Framework, Heroku and the Line Messaging API.

 ### Initial Setup
 Install dependencies using Bundler